Miri Mesika

 Miri Mesika (מירי מסיקה; born May 3, 1978) is an Israeli singer and actress.
-She won several Israeli Female Singer of the Year awards.
-She has sold more than 200,000 copies of her albums in Israel.
+She is most known for winning several Israeli "Female Singer of the Year" awards, selling more than 200,000 copies of her albums in Israel, and for her portrayal of the title role of Dina in the West End production of The Band's Visit, for which she was nominated for the 2023 Laurence Olivier Award for Best Actress in a Musical.

 Biography

-Miri Mesika was born and grew up in Herzliya, Israel, to a Sephardic-Mizrahi Jewish family.
+Miri Mesika was born and grew up in Herzliya, Israel.
 Her father is of Tunisian-Jewish descent and her mother is of Iraqi-Jewish descent.
 As a child she studied music, and played the guitar and the recorder at the city music school.
 In 1994, she was accepted to HaYovel High School, where she studied theatre and music.
-She served as an operations NCO in the IDF's Infantry Corps.
+She by way of Israeli mandatory conscription, served as an operations NCO in the IDF's Infantry Corps.

 Music career

 In 1999, Mesika started her studies at the Rimon School of Jazz and Contemporary Music in Ramat HaSharon, the leading music school in Israel that exported many Israeli singers such as Noa and Aviv Geffen.
 She was part of the "magic class", studying together with Keren Peles and Aya Korem, that went on to be popular singers.

 During her studies at Rimon, she participated in several ensembles.
 In one of them she met the musician Ori Zakh, who went on to become her husband and record producer.
 Miri and Ori married on June 2, 2005.

 At Rimon School Mesika met the songwriter Keren Peles, with whom she started working on songs for Mesika's debut album.
 After graduating, Mesika created a live show based on songs by Keren Peles.
 The show, produced and engineered by Ori Zakh, included the songs November and LeSham.
 The show was warmly received by the audience, and immediately afterwards Mesika was offered a recording contract with Hed Arzi Music under the Anana label.

 After finishing music studies in Rimon, Mesika began studying Acting at the Sofi Moskovich School of Performing Arts.
 During her studies she acted and sang in various plays, including the main character in The Night of the Iguana and Blood Wedding.

 Meanwhile, she participated as the soloist in tribute evenings to different poets, such as Hayyim Nahman Bialik, Natan Yonatan, Nurit Zarchi and Itzik Manger.
 Mesika and Zach also created a show composed of songs by the songwriter Tzruya (Suki) Lahav as part of the Piano Festival in Tel Aviv.